unsaved/bycontract-plus/README.md

 validator functions.

 ## Enhancements
-1. The original 'validate' function requieres 2 and only 2 parameters.
+1. The original 'validate' function requires 2 and only 2 parameters.
 I support some optional extra params.
 1. For validate calls where contract parameter (2nd) is an Array, I enforce that the number of value elements doesn't exceed that of the specified